Sandwich Guildhall: History

 The guildhall was an important venue for public events: the British Union of Fascists's Director of Propaganda, William Joyce (Lord Haw Haw), gave a speech to a large audience there in the mid-1930s.
 The building was extended again with the addition of a new structure on the south-west side of the Guildhall Forecourt known as the New Hall in 1973.
 This structure, of five bays, contained a central section of three bays, which was slightly projected forward and featured a carriageway opening on the ground floor and a tri-partite French door and a balcony on the first floor.
 Internally, it created extensive additional office provision for the council.

 The guildhall continued to serve as the headquarters of the borough council for much of the twentieth century but ceased to be the local seat of government when the enlarged Dover District Council was formed in 1974.
 However, the building subsequently became the meeting place of Sandwich Town Council.
 It also served as a local history museum: items accessioned to the collection included original copies of Magna Carta and the Charter of the Forest dating from 1300.
 An extensive programme of refurbishment works, including the installation of new display cases for these documents, was funded by the Heritage Lottery Fund and completed in May 2017.
 Sandwich Town Council acquired ownership of the guildhall from Dover District Council in July 2018.

+In 2025, the Sandwich Guildhall Museum took part in a project financed by the National Lottery Heritage Fund called "Let's Do the Time Walk Again!"
+The project was created by Canterbury Christ Church University, working with four museums: Sandwich Guildhall, Deal Maritime and Local History Museum, Ramsgate Clock House Museum and Dickens House Museum.
+The project was designed to digitise archives from the early 19th century to the mid 20th century and to connect the towns together.
+It was set to last two years and required the involvement of volunteers.